Conditional Extremes with Graphical Models: Simulation Study

 \subsection{Mixture data}

-To test the general applicability of our model, we use data with a mixture of extremal behaviour.
-For studies of data with full AI/AD see the Supplementary Material \citepmain{Farrell_2024}.
-To simulate the mixed data, we sample from a 3-dimensional Pareto distribution consistent with a fully connected graph before marginally transforming the data onto standard Gaussian margins, denoted $(X_{1}, X_{2}, X_{3})$, using a double application of the PIT.
-Next, we simulate $(X_{4}, X_{5}) \mid X_{3} = x_{3}$ from a conditional Gaussian distribution, such that the precision matrix of $(X_{3}, X_{4}, X_{5})$ is consistent with a fully connected graph.
-Then $X$ follows some multivariate distribution with a dependence structure consistent with $\mathcal{G}$ in Section \ref{sec:Parameter_estimation}.
+To test the flexibility of our model, we consider data with a mixture of extremal behaviour; comparable studies for either full AI or AD can be found in the Supplementary Material.
+The mixture data is sampled as follows.
+Firstly, $(X_{1}, X_{2}, X_{3})$ are sampled from a multivariate Pareto distribution with a fully connected graph and transformed to standard Gaussian margins.
+Secondly, $(X_{4}, X_{5}) \mid X_{3} = x_{3}$ are sampled from a MVG distribution with a fully connected graph.
+Then $\boldsymbol{X}=(X_1,\ldots,X_5)$ has dependence structure consistent with $\mathcal{G}$ in Section \ref{sec:Parameter_estimation}.
 A total of $200$ datasets are simulated.

-Each of the one-, two- and three-step procedures (Algorithms~\ref{alg:cmevm}~-~\ref{alg:cmevm3}) are used to fit the SCMEVM with graphical covariance.
-The SCMEVMs with independent and saturated covariances are fitted using only the three-step procedure.
-For comparison with existing methods we fit the CMEVM as described in \citetmain{Heffernan_2004} and the graphical extremes model of \citetmain{Engelke_2020} (EHM).
+Each of the one-(Algorithm~\ref{alg:cmevm}), two-(Algorithm~\ref{alg:cmevm2}), and three-step (Algorithm~\ref{alg:cmevm3}) procedures are used to fit the SCMEVM with graphical covariance.
+The SCMEVMs with independent and saturated covariances are only implemented for the three-step procedure.
+For comparison with existing methods, we fit the CMEVM as described in \citetmain{Heffernan_2004} and the graphical extremes model of \citetmain{Engelke_2020} (EHM).
 For the SCMEVMs with graphical covariance structure and the EHM, we use the graph $\mathcal{G}$ defined in Section \ref{sec:Parameter_estimation}.
-Models are compared using their model-based tail probability estimates; true probabilities are obtained from a sample of size $10^6$ from the true distribution.

-Selection of the threshold $u_{Y_i}$ requires some consideration.
-For this data, subsets of the components could be either fully AD or fully AI or a mixture of the two.
-Consequently, the rate of convergence of the limiting dependence structures will vary across conditioning variables, so using different thresholds for each conditioning variable may be preferable.
-In practice, such information would not be readily available before fitting the model.
-Therefore, we proceed by taking the threshold for each component to be the $0.90$-quantile of the standard Laplace distribution, giving an average of 500 exceedances per conditioning variable.
+Selection of the threshold $u_{Y_i}$ requires some consideration since subsets of the components may be fully AD, fully AI, or a mixture of both.
+Consequently, the rate of convergence to the limiting dependence structure varies by conditioning variable.
+Theoretically, it would be preferable to use a different threshold for each conditioning variable.
+However, since convergence rates are unknown in practice, we proceed by setting the threshold for each component to be the $0.90$-quantile of the standard Laplace distribution, giving approximately 500 excesses per conditioning variable.